ASLseg: Adapting SAM in the Loop for Semi-supervised Liver Tumor Segmentation: EXPERIMENTS AND RESULTS

 \subsection{Dataset}

 We use the publicly available LiTS dataset \cite{c1}.
-Following the data preprocessing method of nnU-Net \cite{c13}, we truncate the image intensity values of the CT scans to the range of [-82, 198] HU and normalize them, and then convert them into image slices (6548 with tumors and 1683 without tumors).
+We truncate the image intensity values of the CT scans to the range of [-82, 198] HU and normalize them, and then convert them into image slices (6548 with tumors and 1683 without tumors).
 For each slice ($512 \times 512$), the tumors with pixels less than 100 are excluded.
 We construct a semi-supervised dataset with the training and test sets ratio of 8:2, where 10\% of the data in the training set is used for validation during training.
 This dataset is used for fair comparison and validation of all methods and ablation experiments.
 In our dataset, the proportion of slices with tumors in both the training and test sets is 80\%.

 For models trained with the SSL paradigm, the training set contains 6707 (10\% labeled and 90\% unlabeled) slices, the test set has 1524 slices.
 For medical SAM model fine-tuning, non-empty masks are required as prompt inputs during the training process, so 80\% of the slices with tumors are selected from the 10\% labeled data as the training set, and 80\% of the slices with tumors are selected from the semi-supervised test set as the test set.
 For adaptation network training, we use the synthetic data mentioned in sec. \ref{2.1.3} to train it.